ChakshuGautam/www.samagragovernance.in/src/pages/index.md

     title: Our Model
     description:
       - subTitle: Who we are
-        text: We are a mission-driven governance consulting firm
-      - subTitle: What we believe in
-        text: We firmly believe in governance being the primary lever of change to create large scale impact in the country.
+        text: We are a mission-driven governance consulting firm.
+We firmly believe in governance being the primary lever of change to create large scale impact in the country.
       - subTitle: What we do
         text: We work with the senior political and bureaucratic leadership of states to solve governance problems at scale.
 We co-work with the government to diagnose the problem, design a transformation roadmap and implement the same.
 Our solutions are rooted in the realities of governance in India.
 We leverage tech & data to enable systemic transformations.